-(1) An operator shall, where an act of unlawful interference occurs, immediately notify the authority.

-(2) An aircraft operator, pilot in command, airport operator or air navigation service provider shall submit to the authority-

-- (a) a preliminary written report, within fifteen days after the occurrence of an act of unlawful interference, including sabotage, threats, hijacks, incidents and disruptive passengers; and - (b) a written report, upon completion of investigations, within thirty days after the occurrence of an act of unlawful interference, including sabotage, threats, hijacks, incidents and disruptive passengers.
+- (2) An operator shall, where an act of unlawful interference occurs, immediately notify the authority. - (3) An aircraft operator, pilot in command, airport operator or air navigation service provider shall submit to the authority- - (a) a preliminary written report, within fifteen days after the occurrence of an act ofunlawful interference, including sabotage, threats, hijacks, incidents and disruptive passengers; and - (b) a written report, upon completion of investigations, within thirty days after the occurrence of an act of unlawful interference, including sabotage, threats, hijacks, incidents and disruptive passengers.

-51. Notification to the International Civil Aviation Organisation.
+53. Notification to International Civil Aviation Organisation

-(1) The authority shall, where an act of unlawful interference has occurred, provide the International Civil Aviation Organisation with a report on each incident as follows-

-- (a) a preliminary report, within thirty days after the occurrence of the act, containing all pertinent information concerning the security aspects of the occurrence; and - (b) a final report, within sixty days after completion of investigations.

-(2) The report in sub regulation (a) and (b) shall be in accordance with International Civil Aviation Organisation Doc 8973, Appendix 42-official report form.
+- (1) The authority shall, where an act of unlawful interference has occurred, provide the International Civil Aviation Organisation with all pertinent information concerning the security aspects of the act of unlawful interference as soon as practicable after the act is resolved- - (a) a preliminary report, within thirty days after the occurrence of the act, containing all pertinent information concerning the security aspects of the occurrence; and - (b) a final report, within sixty days after completion of investigations. - (2) The reports in subregulation (1) (a) and (b) shall be in accordance with International Civil Aviation Organisation Doc 8973, Appendix 42- official report form.